-As for Medicaid, certainly the program can and should be improved upon.
-Case in point, the U.S. Department of Health and Human Services discovered in November that $26 million in federal funds claimed on behalf of dead people in Florida.
-Certainly, similar cases of mismanagement or downright fraud exist across the nation.
+As for Medicaid, certainly the program can and should be improved on.
+Case in point, the U.S. Department of Health and Human Services (DHHS) discovered in November that $26 million in federal funds that were claimed on behalf of dead people in Florida.
+Certainly, similar cases of mismanagement or downright fraud exist nationwide.

 But are state block grants, as proposed by House Republicans, the answer for our most vulnerable children, not to mention the estimated 10 million people on Medicaid who got health insurance under the Affordable Care Act?

 Tom Miller, a resident fellow at the conservative American Enterprise Institute, told Kaiser Health News in January that block granting could “be great or a disaster,” depending on how it’s implemented.
 “The ideal model from the view of states is, ‘Give us the money, and I’ll let you know what I did.’
 That’s not going to work,” he said.

 AASA, or the American Association of School Administrators (aka the Superintendent Association), published a survey in January that dives into how the proposed $1 trillion in cuts over the next decade to Medicaid could affect students with disabilities and, as an extension, their services.
 These include transportation.

 Under IDEA, if a student’s Individualized Education Program (IEP) or Individual Family Service Plan (IFSP) calls for a certain type of medical service during the school day, then the district, school or agency must provide and ensure the student has transportation.
 And this can cost a lot of money and resources.

 For some school districts, the paperwork necessary to apply for Medicaid reimbursements simply proves too burdensome to be worth the time, or they aren’t aware or confidant that the funds are a regular source of money.
 But for those that heavily rely upon Medicaid funding, AASA said state block grants would slash reimbursements, crippling special education programs and related services.